 With growth of the mobile business expected to slow down, Telkom is focussing on cementing its leadership in broadband/ fixed data, which contributes to revenue across its Consumer, BCX and Openserve divisions and which accounts for most of the EBITDA generated by the Openserve division.
-Openserve accounted for 34% of Telkom's EBITDA for the twelve months ending September 2021 (see exhibit 4) and therefore already constitutes a substantial part of the company's profitability.
+Openserve accounted for 35% of Telkom's EBITDA for the September 2022 LTM period and therefore already constitutes a substantial part of the company's profitability.

-Telkom has the largest broadband network across South Africa and continued investment in the network is one of Telkom's key priorities, accounting for 43% of total investments during the six months ending September 2021.
-During this period, the company increased homes passed with fibre by 54% to more than 707,000 compared to a year earlier and increased the number of homes connected by 34% to nearly 332,000.
-At the same time the share of customers connected to fibre rather than legacy technologies increased to 59% from 39%.
+Telkom has the largest fibre and broadband network across South Africa and continued investment in the network is one of Telkom's key priorities, accounting for 34% of total investments during the six months ending September 2022.
+During this period, the company increased homes passed with fibre by 36% to 961,000 compared to a year earlier and increased the number of homes connected by 34% to 443,000.
 Telkom sees particular demand growth from other carriers for use of its strong backhaul capacity.
 As Telkom continues its investments in the network and mobile customers' demand for speed and data consumption increases, we expect that demand from other mobile carriers for Telkom's network will continue to grow strongly.
 At the same time the decline in demand for fixed voice services will level off as the contribution to Telkom's revenues has already reduced substantially.
 The combination of growth in fixed data and slower decline of fixed voice should over the next 2-3 years lead to a stabilization and eventual growth of revenue and EBITDA from Openserve.

-Telkom announced it plans to list its mobile mast and tower portfolio, Swiftnet, on the JSE before the end of March 2022.
-Telkom will maintain majority ownership, control and will continue to consolidate the tower business.
-We expect both the initial cash raised from the minority listing as well as the resulting ongoing tower lease payments to be small and not to have a meaningful credit impact.
+Telkom is in the process of monetization of its Swiftnet mast and towers portfolio.
+The company's board of directors approved a full or partial disposal of the mast and towers business.
+The company launched a sales process in the end of 2022 and expects to receive offers during the first half of 2023.
+However, the sale, if happens, may not necessarily lead to deleveraging, if Telkom has to enter operating leases to keep using the towers.
 Telkom is already commercializing its tower portfolio with an average colocation rate of 1.55x, meaning it is renting out space on a significant number of its towers to other mobile network operators or other third parties.
-While below the international target norm of 2x, the colocation rate is in line with pan-African and emerging markets independent tower company IHS Holding Limited (B2 stable) and an adequate ratio for a tower portfolio in growth stage.
+While below the international target norm of 2x, the colocation rate is in line with pan-African and emerging markets independent tower company IHS Holding Limited (B3 stable) and an adequate ratio for a tower portfolio in growth stage.